NVIDIA/nv-ingest/client/README.md

 # NV-Ingest-Client

-NV-Ingest-Client is a powerful tool designed for efficient ingestion and processing of large datasets.
+NV-Ingest-Client is a tool designed for efficient ingestion and processing of large datasets.
 It provides both a Python API and a command-line interface to cater to various ingestion needs.

 ## Table of Contents